jadijadi/lpic1book/content/1024_use_debian_package_management.md

 ```text
 apt-get update
 ```
-This will check all the sources in the configs and updates the information about the latest softwares available there.
+This will check all the sources in the configs and update the information about the latest software available there.

-> This wont actually _Upgrade_ the software.
+> This won't actually _Upgrade_ the software.
 The *Update* will only *Update the information about the packages and not the packages themselves*.

 ### Installing packages